top of page

 When the Liver energy is blocked, the associated emotions are anger and frustration.
 Stress is closely linked to the Liver; being surrounded by daily stresses will exacerbate the Liver emotions.

-This is why, women commonly experience emotional changes before the period if they have the diagnosis of Liver Qi Stagnation.
+This is why women commonly experience emotional changes before the period if they have the diagnosis of Liver Qi Stagnation.
+Part of my services in Wolverhampton include natural emotional healing for fertility.

 3. Mid-Body Symptoms